M17-Project/gr-m17/docs/KISS_TNC_INTEGRATION.md

 # KISS/TNC Integration for M17

-This document describes the implementation of KISS protocol and TNC functionality for the M17 codebase, enabling dual-mode operation with both M17 and AX.25 packet radio protocols.
+This document describes the implementation of KISS protocol and TNC functionality for the M17 codebase, enabling mode switching between M17 and AX.25 packet radio protocols.

 ## Overview